 Village communities along the Kokoda Trail are strict adherents to the faith of the Seventh Day Adventist Church.
 As are result there are virtually no alcohol, drug or endemic domestic violence issues.
 The roles of men and women in villages have been conditioned by centuries of subsistence living and are based on mutual respect.
 All villages along the trail have women engaged as teachers and health workers.

 Women along the trail are as smart, as tough and as resilient as the men.
-Trekkers are often humbled by the sight of young mothers carrying a baby with a billum as heavy as their backpacks walking up mountains in bare feet – and always with a friendly smile to greet the trekkers as they pass.
+Trekkers are often humbled by the sight of young mothers carrying a baby along with a bilum just as heavy walking up mountains in bare feet – and always with a friendly smile to greet the trekkers as they pass.

 The problem has been the failure of the Kokoda Initiative to introduce programs that will allow them to earn additional income by providing services that meet the needs of trekkers.
 For example, PNG is the coffee capital of the Pacific, but it is not possible for trekkers to buy a cup of coffee anywhere along the trail.
-Most trekkers would gladly pay $10 cup of freshly brewed coffee with a fresh scone from a drum oven (3500 trekkers X 2 cups per day X 8 days @$10 = $560,000 in additional income.
-Add to this the opportunity for a villagers to wash and dry trekkers clothes; have a hot shower; purchase a billum with the name of their village and ‘Kokoda Trail’ on it; and special commemorative activities at significant locations along the trail and we have the potential for them to increase their annual earnings almost $1 million.
+Most trekkers would gladly pay $10 for a cup of freshly brewed coffee with a fresh scone from a drum oven (3500 trekkers X 2 cups per day X 8 days @$10 = $560,000 (PNGK 1.2 million) in additional income!
+Add to this the opportunity for a villagers to wash and dry trekkers clothes; have a hot shower; purchase a bilum with the name of their village and ‘Kokoda Trail’ on it; and special commemorative activities at significant locations along the trail and we have the potential for them to increase their annual earnings almost $1 million (PNGK 2.1 million).

 The Kokoda Initiative has never developed any discussion papers or sought feedback from trek operators as to how local villagers could be better trained to increase their income earning opportunities.